EnohMihulet/Breakout/README.md

 # Breakout
 Breakout clone written in C++ using SFML.
+Made to learn C++, SFML, and game programming in general.